-Property Value Name grinder.conso soleFhosIP address of the machine on which the console is running grinder.proce grinder.processes with the second sec machine. grinder.thread grinder.threadsNumber of unique clients, per process, that will connect to the service grinder.runs Number of times each client will connect to the service, 0 (zero) means to keep going until the console indicates the test should be stopped.
+Property Value Name grinder.conso leFhasIP address of the machine on which the console is running grinder.proce ssexumber of grinder processes to run.
+Should be equal to the number of CPU cores on the agent machine. grinder.thread sNumber of unique clients, per process, that will connect to the service grinder.runs Number of times each client will connect to the service, 0 (zero) means to keep going until the console indicates the test should be stopped.
 Using a value of 1 (one) is useful for testing that your configuration is correct.